 Fraction of inspired oxygen, or FiO2, describes the amount of oxygen in the mix of gasses that we push into the patient's vent circuit when we give a breath.
 100% oxygen would be an FiO2 of 1.0, 21% oxygen or ambient air would be an FiO2 of 0.21.
-We will soon establish the importance of oxygenation in the management of vented patients (Ventilation, Oxygenation and Respiration) and adjusting FiO2 is often times the easiest way we can fix an oxygenation issue.
-But again, we'll discuss fixing things in just a little while.

-One thing worth mentioning at this point, however, is the idea that too much oxygen can be a bad thing.
+Adjusting FiO2 is often the easiest way we can address an oxygenation issue but, we'll discuss fixing things in just a little while.
+One thing worth mentioning at this point, however, is the idea that too much oxygen can be a bad thing38.
 While it may be tempting to dial the FiO2 up to 100% on all patients, this isn't always warranted and can cause harm to our patients if they don't need it.
-At the same time, however, don't be skimpt and titrate FiO2 to maintain an SpO2 in the mid-to-high-90s unless you have good reason to suspect that SpO2 isn't an appropriate measurement (such as nemorrhage, CO exposure, etc.) or you have another greater worry (baby in the belly of mommy, traumatic brain injury, etc.) And if you are ever in doubt, just give oxygen: most of the bad things take a longer time to cause damage and the risk of giving a little bit extra in transport outweighs the risk.
+At the same time, however, don't be skimpy: titrate FiO2 to maintain an SpO239 in the mid-to-high-90s.
+If there is good reason to suspect that SpO2 isn't an appropriate measurement (such as with hemorrhage, CO exposure, etc.) or there is another greater worry (baby in the belly of mommy, traumatic brain injury, etc.), we can just give 100%.
+And if we are ever in doubt, we just give oxygen: most of the bad things take a longer time to cause damage and the risk of giving a little bit extra in transport outweighs the risk.